1 Year Part-time

 January & July

-Studying the Graduate Certificate in Acute Care Nursing with ACN will provide you with the principles required to meet the diverse needs of patients in the acute care setting, in order to improve your knowledge and skills for the provision and coordination of evidenced based patient centred care.
-The aim is to encourage professional and ethical understanding of clinical practice development for the improvement of patient outcomes.
+Studying the Graduate Certificate in Acute Care Nursing with ACN will provide you with the principles required to meet the diverse needs of individuals admitted to the acute care setting, in order to improve your knowledge and skills for the provision and coordination of evidenced based person-centred care.
+The aim is to encourage professional and ethical understanding of clinical practice development to maintain quality and provide safe healthcare.

-Our course is written by specialist nurses for nurses, and students are supported by a team of clinical experts, working within the speciality.
-Our unique range of elective units of study allow students to further explore a specific area of interest related to medical, surgical or renal nursing.
-Responding to the increase in day procedures the graduate certificate in acute care nursing now offers the opportunity to study our new day surgery nursing elective unit of study.
+The subjects in this course were written by specialist acute care nurses and a team of clinical experts, working within the specialty, provide student support.
+Our unique range of elective units of study allow students to further explore their area of interest related to medical and surgical nursing.

-The focus of learning in this medical/surgical (generalist) stream is the nursing management of adults admitted to health care facilities with acute episodic medical-surgical conditions.
-Students analyse and apply their knowledge and problem-solving skills to clinical case scenarios based on commonly encountered medical-surgical problems.
-The units of study provide students with an opportunity to extend their ability to undertake increasingly complex nursing activities in a range of medical and surgical care settings.
+Understanding the nursing management of adults admitted to acute care settings with acute medical or surgical conditions is the focus of this course.
+Students analyse and apply their knowledge and problem-solving skills to clinical case scenarios based on commonly encountered acute care presentations.
+The units of study provide students with an opportunity to extend their ability to undertake increasingly complex nursing activities in a range of acute medical and surgical care settings.

-A Graduate Certificate in Acute Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for your patients and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
+A Graduate Certificate in Acute Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to provide safe and quality care and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.

 At successful completion of the course students should be able to:

-- demonstrate provision of competent interpersonal and clinical care to patients through the acquisition, application and communication of specialist knowledge and skills which reflect professional and ethico-legal integrity
+- demonstrate provision of competent interpersonal and clinical care to individuals through the acquisition, application and communication of specialist knowledge and skills which reflect professional and ethico-legal integrity

 - identify, appraise and apply research evidence to inform nursing practice and develop professional responsibility and accountability commensurate with the specialist role